Our mission is:

 - Quarantine requirement at DAS or veterinarian for unvaccinated animals

-- Owner surrenders, with the exception of public safety or animal welfare concerns.
+- Owner surrenders, with the exception of public safety, animal welfare concerns, or animals originally adopted from DAS.
 This directive follows guidelines from the National Animal Control Association (NACA), which has advised animal shelters to take extra measures to reduce shelter intake to mitigate the short and long-term effects of COVID-19.

 - Walk-in pet licensing.Pet owners may purchase or renew their County/Rabies License tags online at Collierpets.docupet.com or by calling 1-877-239-6072 9am – 8pm Mon-Fri.
 Tags are mailed to owners directly from DocuPet, whether they are purchased or renewed at the shelter, online, by phone, or a participating veterinary partner.